 Make the most of your Easter long weekend with an escape that won’t break the bank.
 Australia is filled with a wide range of terrains and natural attractions, so you don’t have to go far to experience something completely different.
 Whether you are travelling alone, with friends or are wanting to set out on a fun-filled family break, make your Easter special with some time away exploring your own backyard.

-Check out some the best Easter getaways near you and start planning your own autumn adventure!
+Check out some of the best Easter getaways near you and start planning your own autumn adventure!

 For a countryside retreat, take a trip to the Hunter Valley.
-Australia’s oldest wine region, the area is known for its sprawling vineyards and abundance of cellar doors and wineries.
-Whisk your partner off to a luxurious spa day, treasure a romantic stroll through picturesque gardens or go on a horseback adventure through the area’s lush hinterlands.
+The oldest wine region in Australia, the area is known for its sprawling vineyards and abundance of cellar doors and wineries.
+Whisk your partner off to a luxurious spa day, treasure a romantic stroll through picturesque gardens painted in Autumn tones or go on a horseback adventure through the area’s lush hinterlands.

 Head to Jervis Bay to see some of the most stunning, untouched parts of New South Wales.
 World-renowned for its pure white sands, Jervis Bay is the perfect spot for a romantic getaway or an extended Easter trip with the family.
 Just a few hours’ drive from Sydney, take the coastal route to enjoy some amazing views on your way.

 Put your walking shoes on and explore the jungle-blanketed Booderee Botanic Gardens, Australia’s only Aboriginal-owned botanic gardens, go for a sunset stroll at one of the many idyllic beaches in Jervis Bay.
 Staying until May?
 Book a whale-watching cruise and you might just spot the majestic creatures swimming by.